 Surrey Docks Farm Response to Covid-19

-Surrey Docks Farm is carefully monitoring the coronavirus outbreak and is following government public health advice to limit the spread of the virus.
+Surrey Docks Farm is carefully monitoring the coronavirus outbreak and is following government advice to limit the spread of the virus.
+The Farm is closed to visitors and our onsite delivery of community projects is all on hold while the lockdown is in place.

-Our priorities at this time are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and planning new ways to connect with our participants – whose projects can no longer take place at the Farm for their safety.
-We also have serious financial concerns to address, our costs continue but income is drastically effected so we’ll need to look at new ways to sustain the Farm through this.
+Our priorities at this time are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and adapting delivery for our participants.
+We also have serious financial concerns to address, our costs continue but income is drastically effected so we are working on new ways to sustain the Farm through this period.

 What is the Farm doing?